Generalized Vector Locus Transformation for Unbalanced Three-Phase Systems: Generalized Vector Locus Transformation

-We note that when the $abc$ coordinates are linearly dependent, \eqref{eq:ellipse} describes a linear locus, and the matrix $\GVLMatrix[i]$ becomes non-invertible.
-This particular unbalanced scenario, where only one effective signal exists instead of three, renders further dimensionality reduction from one to two signals illogical.
-Such an attempt would not decrease the dimensionality but rather introduce potential inaccuracies and redundancy by trying to add an unsupported dimension.
+We note that \eqref{eq:ellipse} \secondupdate{describes} a linear locus, and the matrix $\GVLMatrix[i]$ \secondupdate{becomes} non-invertible, \emph{only} if all three $abc$ coordinates \secondupdate{are} linearly dependent.
+Specifically, this linear dependence can appear if (i) all $abc$ coordinates are in phase with each other, (ii) at least two of their amplitudes are~$0$, or (iii) the amplitude of one coordinate is~$0$ \emph{and} the phase difference between the other two coordinates is $0$ or $\pi$ radians.
+These particular unbalanced scenarios, where only one effective signal exists instead of three, \secondupdate{renders} further dimensionality reduction from one to two signals illogical.
+Such an attempt \secondupdate{does} not decrease the dimensionality, but rather introduce potential inaccuracies and redundancy by trying to add an unsupported dimension.

+A comparison with the other transformations \secondupdate{discussed in \cref{sec:introduction} is presented} in \cref{tab:comparison}.
+In summary, the proposed \gls{GVL} is the only transformation that ensures equal-amplitude, in-quadrature outputs and constant $dq0$ components under unbalance. \camera{Moreover, its sole failure mode is the genuinely degenerate case in which the voltage locus collapses to a line, a limitation shared by all such transformations; the $mno$ and Tan-Sun frames, in contrast, also fail under conditions that leave the locus non-degenerate, namely a single $0$ phase amplitude or any two phase angles differing by $0$ or~$\pi$.}